Garrett-Productions/udemy_dataStructures_course/arrays/day7_review/reviewArrays.readme.md

-We talked about static and dynamic arrays
+We talked about static and dynamic arrays.

+We talked about Static and Dynamic arrays